cristidraghici/tvmaze-vue/README.md

 For a better code structure, the listener watching the window width has been moved to its own custom hook.
 If we will need the height in the future, then we can easily add it later and return it from the hook as a ref.

+A downside for the implementation above is that the genres for the shows were hardcoded.
+So applying a suggestion received, it was easy enough to create a compute to show all the genres.

 ## Final notes

 I have used Windows as a development environment after quite a long time.
 The OS should not make a big difference, of course.
 But from time to time, tools like the linter or even project bundlers themselves might have issues because of it.